Learn

 • Security: Regularly update base images and dependencies to patch security vulnerabilities and ensure the integrity of the image.

-The official Docker documentation provides extensive best practices for Dockerfiles.
+The official Docker documentation provides for Dockerfiles.